ayumi-cloud/oc-security-module/README.md

 In October one the dashboard used the Isotope library, since then many advances in technology have been created such as Flexbox and modern drag n drop libraries and api's.
 October II uses a more modern library to handle the drag n drop.
 All widgets are now fully responsive and down scaling the screen has been fixed to give a much more smoother experience!
 New features include importing and exporting dashboard layouts and a whole bunch of common reporting widgets you find in other competitor cms dashboards as standard.

-> This repo doesn't contain a full list of updates and changes from version 1 to 2 - Full a list list see the main update proposal module repo!
+> This repo doesn't contain a full list of updates and changes from version 1 to 2 - For a full list, see the main update proposal module repo!
 The changes above only relate for the security module!

 ## Reporting a Vulnerability